Chloe-Shen/docs/paccmann_gui/guide.md

 ![Result for running PaccMann][sensitivity]

 The table can be sorted in ascending or descending order by every column.
-The columns can also be filtered by tpying a string of interest, e.g. in order to search for the result of a specific sample or show the predictions for all samples of a tissue type.
+The columns can also be filtered by typing a string of interest, e.g. in order to search for the result of a specific sample or show the predictions for all samples of a tissue type.
 The width and the vertical ordering of the columns may also be changed according to the user's preferences.
 This interactive (filtered) table can be downloaded by clicking the blue `Download CSV` button at the bottom of the results section.